 Anthropologist Talal Asad’s notion of a “discursive tradition”, proposed back in 1986 at the Occasional Paper Series sponsored by the Center for Contemporary Arab Studies at Georgetown University, has shifted dominant paradigms and penetrated the work of anthropologists, sociologists, religion scholars, postcolonial theorists, critical theorists, and more.
-This entry outlines Asad’s thought presented in his, which includes his critique of some anthropological perspectives, his suggestions for a more adequate anthropology, and his view of religion as a discursive tradition.
+This entry outlines Asad’s thought presented in his suggestions for a more adequate anthropology, and his view of religion as a discursive tradition.
 Asad’s engagement with religion as a discursive tradition is motivated by Western interests in Islam; he writes,

 “In recent years there has been increasing interest in something called the anthropology of Islam.
 Publications by Western anthropologists containing the word “Islam” or “Muslim” in the title multiply at a remarkable rate.
 The political reasons for this great industry are perhaps too evident to deserve much comment” (1).

 Asad says that although the obvious area of study here is Islam, he concedes that conceptualizing Islam as the object of an anthropological study is a complex process and that many Western anthropologists have so far studied Muslim communities incorrectly.
 Asad reduces Western anthropological perspectives of Islam down into three perspectives (2):

 The view that there is no such theoretical object as Islam;

 That Islam is the anthropologist’s label for a heterogeneous collection of items, each of which has been designated Islamic by informants;